RajaMBZ/HUSHmate-swing-wallet/README.md

 3. Installing the built HUSHmate Swing Wallet

    3.1.
-If you have built Zcash from source code:
+If you have built Hush from source code:

-     Assuming you have already built from source code [Zcash](https://z.cash/) in directory `/home/user/zcash/src` (for example - this is the typical build dir. for Zcash v2.0.3) which contains the command line tools `komodo-cli` and `komodod` you need to take the created JAR files and copy them to directory `/home/user/zcash/src` (the same dir. that contains `zcash-cli` and `komodod`).
+     Assuming you have already built from source code [Hush](https://myhush.org/) in directory `/home/user/komodo/src` (for example) which contains the command line tools `komodo-cli` and `komodod` you need to take the created JAR files and copy them to directory `/home/user/komodo/src` (the same dir. that contains `zcash-cli` and `komodod`).
 Example copy command:
       ```
       user@ubuntu:~/build-dir/HUSHmate-swing-wallet$ cp -R -v ./build/jars/* /home/user/komodo/src
       ```